Canon G7 X Mark II vs Fujifilm X-A2

 It is notable that the X-A2 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Both the G7X Mark II and the X-A2 have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the G7X Mark II was followed by the Canon G7 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X-A2?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II: